moonstream-to/awesome-web3-games/README.md

 ## Arcade
 - [Arcadia](https://arcadia.fun/) - a game arcade with fun hyper-casual games and tournaments.
 Aimed to create a community-owned gaming universe.
 Runs on Polygon. `browser game` `playable`
+- [Loot Survivor](https://survivor.realms.world/) - the first Play2Die game, where you create a character to exlore game levels that get progressively harder.
+There are character classes, inventory items, and highscores.
+Developed by Realms on Starknet. `fully on-chain` `browser game` `playable`
 - [MetaBoy](https://metaboy.run/) - a collection of browser-based arcade style games, like Mega Dash (a side-scroller).
 Uses Ordinals - Bitcoin NFTs, but free-to-play mode also available. `browser game` `playable`

  ## Combat